 - Encourage your child to play and exercise regularly.

-- Take prescribed medications and get all scheduled labs and scans – even if they are feeling fine!
+- Take prescribed medications and get all scheduled labs and scans – even if they feel fine!

 What should I ask my child’s healthcare team about the possibility of recurrence?